 Yes.
-Independent professional studies commissioned by the Davis City Council repeatedly confirmed this project as the least-cost option for meeting drinking water and wastewater quality regulations, and ensuring that water is always available when needed.
+Independent professional studies commissioned by the Davis City Council repeatedly confirmed this project as the best long term option for meeting drinking water and wastewater quality regulations, and ensuring that water is always available when needed.
 A panel of nationally-recognized drinking water experts was convened in 2008 by the National Water Research Institute and their results were provided in a written report.
 A similar independent evaluation was completed in early 2009 by retired UC Davis engineering professors Ed Schroeder and George Tchobanoglous (click here to read the report).

-Additionally, planning for the project over the past 20 years has involved a number of expert professionals, including: Bartkiewicz, Kronick & Shanahan; Bartwell Wells; Borcalli & Associates; Brown & Caldwell; BSK Engineers, Geologists, Environmental Scientists; Environmental Science Associates; Kennedy/Jenks Consultants; LTD Engineering; Larry Walker Associates; Luhdorf & Scalmanini; Montgomery Watson Harza; West Yost Associates; Winzler & Kelly; and Wood-Rodgers.
+Planning for the project over the past 20 years has involved a number of expert professionals, including: Bartkiewicz, Kronick & Shanahan; Bartwell Wells; Borcalli & Associates; Brown & Caldwell; BSK Engineers, Geologists, Environmental Scientists; Environmental Science Associates; Kennedy/Jenks Consultants; LTD Engineering; Larry Walker Associates; Luhdorf & Scalmanini; Montgomery Watson Harza; West Yost Associates; Winzler & Kelly; and Wood-Rodgers.

 Even without new homes and residents, the Cities would still be required to improve the quality of their water.
 The regional water supply project is designed to provide water that meets state and federal regulations, not to encourage growth and development.
 Existing residents in both Cities will always need safe drinking water, and the Cities will always be required to meet water quality and wastewater discharge regulations, regardless of growth.

 The size of the Project facilities does not change with or without UC Davis’ participation.
 If UC Davis exercises its water purchase option, the costs to Woodland and Davis would be decreased in proportion to UC Davis’ share of the treated water.
-If UC Davis does not exercise its option, its share of the treated water will be assumed by Woodland and Davis to cover future needs.